ericwastaken/nodejs-activedirectory-cli-example/README.md

 node ad-auth.js --username [username-here]
 ```

 Replace `[username-here]` with the user account you want to authenticate INCLUDING the @domain.com part.
+If you use the short domain format (i.e. DOMAINNAME\username), the script will reformat the username into the full domain format.

 For example:
-* someuser@yourdomain.com
+* someuser@yourdomain.com - will be used as passed
-* someuser@yourdomain.local
+* someuser@yourdomain.local - will be used as passed
-* YOURDOMAINNAME\someuser
+* YOURDOMAINNAME\someuser - will be reformatted to someuser@yourdomainname.com (or whatever domain string is in the .env file)

+> **Note:** When using the short domain format, depending on your command line, you might need to quote the username.
+For example: `node ad-auth.js --username "YOURDOMAINNAME\someuser"`.

 The script will prompt you to enter the password for the user account.